JakitaK/dataset-webapi-group2/README.md

 ---

 ## Alpha Sprint Contribution
-- **Primitivo Bambao** — Created the ER diagram and led the planning of the API’s proposed functionality.
+- **Primitivo Bambao** — Created the ER diagram, designed and wrote the SQL initialization script, and led the planning of the API’s proposed functionality.
 - **Jakita Kaur** — Set up the GitHub repository, organized and added all project files, reviewed the ER diagram and functionality plan, and contributed to testing the hosting setup.
 - **Evan Tran** — Reviewed the ER diagram and functionality plan, assisted with testing and verifying the hosting setup on ......
 - **George Njane** — Documentationn?